bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## Check with Fotoforensics

-To verify this unexpected result I uploaded the image to Neil Krawetz's  [Fotoforensics](https://fotoforensics.com/) service.
+To verify this unexpected result I uploaded the image to Neal Krawetz's  [Fotoforensics](https://fotoforensics.com/) service.
 The [result is available here](https://fotoforensics.com/analysis.php?id=2e0a9f3203e35ece9a23c68c9e6dc7c908891372.353235&show=estq).
 Fotoforensics estimates the JPEG quality at a paltry 18%.
 So why does ImageMagick report a value of 92% here?

 ## ImageMagick uses "92" as a fallback value